Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 Even in 2018, people still believe these ridiculous myths about bisexual people.

-- How to Know If You Are Actually Bisexual: A Guide fo...
+- How to Know if You Are Actually Bisexual: A Guide for Coming Out to Yourself

 With all the conflicting information out there regarding sexual orientation and bisexuality, figuring out whether or not you are actually bisexual can be difficult.